gurashish1000-coder/Spotify-album-art-wallpaper/README.md

 <img src="Images/demo1.jpg" > <img src="Images/demo2.jpg" > <img src="Images/demo3.jpg" > <img src="Images/demo4.jpg" > <img src="Images/demo5.jpg" > <img src="Images/demo6.jpg" >

-## Runtime

-The time it takes for change to appear in the bio depends.

-The best case scenario is = 3 secs

-The worst case scenario is = 9 secs

-This is because I can only send up to around 670 requests in an Hour to Instagram to get the follower count before the IP address gets blocked.

-To compensate for this limit, the script only checks every 6 secs.
-This way the IP address doesn't get blocked.

-## Important Note

-Since Instagram keep on making small changes to their UI regularly/ frequently (sometimes monthly), There is a chance this script might not work in future.
-I will try to keep this script updated as these changes happen.

-The script works fully as of Aril 30, 2020.

-If you find that the script doesn't work anymore shoot me an email.

 ## Support